hghcomphys/remote-alarm-system/README.md

 # GSM Remote Alarm System
-_GSM Remote Alarm System_ is an experimental implementation of a broader idea of how one can build a home alarm system.
-This repository shows my attempts to remotely control an alarm system using [SIM800L][sim800lref] GSM module that is connected to a [ESP32][esp32ref] microcontroller.
-My challenge was, particularly on the code side, on how to communicate and control the GSM module to send/receive SMS messages, and then using those messages in order to activate alarm mode or even control external devices such as a relay.
+The "_GSM Remote Alarm System_" is an experimental implementation that explores the concept of constructing a home alarm system.
+This repository showcases my endeavors in remotely managing an alarm system utilizing the [SIM800L][sim800lref] GSM module connected to an [ESP32][esp32ref] microcontroller.
+The main challenge I encountered was establishing effective communication and control between the GSM module and the microcontroller, enabling the transmission and reception of SMS messages.
+These messages were utilized to activate the alarm mode and even control external devices such as a relay.

-If you are interested in home automation and security, no doubt that the open source [Home assistant](https://www.home-assistant.io/), running on Raspberry Pi, is a better approach to follow, and this repository is only for educational purpose.
+For individuals interested in home automation and security, it is worth noting that the open-source [Home Assistant](https://www.home-assistant.io/), running on a Raspberry Pi, offers a more comprehensive approach to pursue.
+This repository is primarily intended for educational purposes.

 <!-- ![image](docs/esp32_remote_alarm.JPG) -->
 <img src="docs/esp32_remote_alarm.JPG" alt="drawing" width="600"/>